Table of Contents

 Parkinson, in 1965, described a triangular space between the ophthalmic and trochlear nerves, to approach lesions around the cavernous part of the ICA.
 With the advent of radiosurgery and endovascular surgery, this direct approach through the triangular space is rarely required.

 If endovascular surgery or occlusion of carotico-cavernous fistula fails, then direct surgery through this triangular space may be necessary.
-Also, in case of certain tumors like meningiomas, schwannomas, pituitary adenomas and chondromas, neurosurgeons may have to gain access to the tumors through this triangle.
+Also, in the case of certain tumors like meningiomas, schwannomas, pituitary adenomas and chondromas, neurosurgeons may have to gain access to the tumors through this triangle.